Each Rocky Mountaineer dome car offers a strategic viewpoint to photograph that passing bear, eagle’s nest or snowy mountain peak. Rocky Mountaineer

 Rainforest to Gold Rush = Vancouver > Whistler > Quesnel > Jasper.

 Rocky Mountaineer Accolades: Named the “World’s Leading Travel Experience by Train” by World Travel Awards; named “One of the World’s Greatest Trips” by National Geographic; and named “One of the World’s Ultimate Experiences” by Lonely Planet.
+LP has also singled out Rocky Mountaineer for its Best Sustainable Train Journey award for 2021.

 Jasper and Jasper National Park, Alberta: Whether leaving from or arriving in Jasper as part of your Rocky Mountaineer Journey Through the Clouds or Rainforest to Gold Rush experience, plan to spend a few days in this colorful year-round vacation town and take advantage of outdoor explorations within the UNESCO World Heritage Jasper National Park.
 We invite you to read our web magazine’s richly-illustrated feature article about this Canadian Rockies gem to see why.